 Most people agree that the name “Put in Bay” originated from the early nautical maps of South Bass Island.
 They showed the main harbor being named Pudding Bay because it was shaped like a pudding sack used by sailors.
 A pudding sack is exactly what it sounds like… a sack used to make puddings!

 The official year-round population of Put-in-Bay Ohio was 128 as of the 2010 census.
 The graduating class of Put-in-Bay School averages 4 students.
 However, once the weather gets nice, the summer population swells into the thousands, with weekends seeing even more guests.
-The ferry services run extra boats to accommodate the huge influx of visitors who come for the bars, entertainment, and historical tourism.
-Golf Carts and Island Taxis also abound.
+The Put in Bay ferries run extra boats to accommodate the huge influx of visitors who come for the bars, entertainment, and historical tourism.
+Put in Bay Golf Cart rentals and Island Taxis also abound.

 Put-in-Bay played a major role in the War of 1812 between the US and England.
 The waters around Put-in-Bay were the location of United States Navy commander Oliver Hazard Perry.
-He sailed from the port of Put-in-Bay on September 10, 1813 to engage a British naval squadron commanded by Captain Robert Heriot Barclay just north of South Bass Island in the “Battle of Lake Erie”.
+He sailed from the port of Put-in-Bay with 10 vessels on September 10, 1813 to engage a British naval squadron of 6 vessels commanded by Captain Robert Heriot Barclay just north of South Bass Island in the “Battle of Lake Erie”.

 Put-in-Bay is the most popular summer resort and recreation destination in Lake Erie.
+With plenty of events, bars, restaurants, and shops, there is plenty to do on Put-in-Bay for the whole family!
 Two ferry services connect the island with the mainland.
 In addition, boats also run between Kelleys Island, Port Clinton, Middle Bass Island, Lorain, and Sandusky, Ohio.
 Hundreds of thousands of tourists make their way to Put-in-Bay every year and our Put-in-Bay Information helps out greatly!

 Our main tourist season starts in early April when our fishermen friends arrive from as far away as North Dakota.
 Finally, the season ends on Halloween weekend with Ohio’s biggest Halloween Costume Contest at Mr. Ed’s.
-Other special events occur every weekend and a Put-in-Bay event schedule and calendar is available here on our website.
+With so many Put in Bay attractions and other special events occurring every weekend there is a Put-in-Bay event schedule and calendar available here on our website.